Natnael-15/brain-tumor-detector/README.md

 ### 📜 License

-This project is released under the **MIT License** — free to use, modify, and distribute.
+This project is licensed under the [MIT License](LICENSE) — free to use, modify, and distribute.

 ---